spytheman/php-parallel-downloader/README.md

-paralleldownloader - A PHP class to download many urls in parallel using different http proxies.
+ParallelDownloader - A PHP class to download many urls in parallel using different http proxies.

 --------------